 Lake Hamilton is located at the eastern end of town and is surrounded by 25 hectares of parkland.
 The lake's main sandy beach is located at the end of Rippon Road, adjacent to BBQ and picnic facilities.
 A smaller beach is also located near the boat ramp off Mill Road.
 A walking and cycling track circles the entire lake.

 Other attractions in Hamilton include the Sir Reginald Ansett Transport Museum, located within one of the airline's original hangars on the shores of Lake Hamilton.
 The Hamilton Pastoral Museum, accessed via Hiller Lane, displays historic farm machinery, horse drawn vehicles and other relics depicting early rural life in the area.
 The Big Wool Bales, on Coleraine Road, are a tribute to the local wool industry which regards Hamilton as the wool capital of the world.
-Inside the bales are wool-related equipment displays, a cafe and a souvenir shop.
 The Hamilton Art Gallery, in Brown Street, includes collections of paintings by Australian artists as well as ceramics, tapestries and relics from India, China and Japan.

 A short drive west of Hamilton on the Glenelg Highway are the Nigretta Falls and the spectacular Wannon Falls, both of which lie on the Wannon River.
 South of Hamilton, on the road to Port Fairy, is the Mt.
 Napier State Park which features the volcanic cone of Mt.
 Napier - the most recently active volcano in Victoria.